 Massage can be done manually as well as with ultra sound.
 You will most likely be cleared to start massage therapy around the 2-3 week mark, you will still be tender and numb but it makes a big difference.
 Be sure the therapists is familiar with Lymphatic massage as it is different that a standard “massage”.

 Continue any medications the doctor may have prescribed.

-Just remember, liposuction is a surgical procedure, results will vary as well as individual recovery times.
+are a surgical procedure, results will vary as well as individual recovery times.

 Use my code CATHERYN100 for 10% off of Lipo or Botox , just mention the code on the phone or at your FREE consultation.